Going to re:Invent this December? Come party with us and The Chainsmokers ->->

 Once started, access Superset via http://localhost:8088 and log in using the credentials admin/admin.

 Adding a database connection is trivial.
-Below we connect to play.clickhouse.com to exploit our datasets using the user explorer (no password).
+Below we connect to sql.clickhouse.com to exploit our datasets using the user explorer (no password).
 Note the use of the HTTP port.
 Readers should be able to reproduce all examples.

 super-attach-db-2.gif

 Superset requires the users to create virtual “datasets”.
 These can either provide a connection to a specific table or capture the results of a query.
-Below we create a connection to the hackernews table in play.clickhouse.com, making this available for chart creation.
+Below we create a connection to the hackernews table in sql.clickhouse.com, making this available for chart creation.
 Note a Schema for ClickHouse is simply a database.

 superset-create-dataset-2.gif